 Q: How long should the flag be at half-staff?

 A: Usually the flags should be at half-staff from sunrise to sunset, but on Memorial Day it is sunrise to noon.

 Q: What is the proper way to raise and lower the flag to half-staff positioning?

 A: When raising and lowering the flag, bring it to the top of the pole for just a moment before bringing it into position or taking it in for the night.

-A: You can attach a mourning bow (black ribbon) onto the top of your pole and that will represent half-staff.
+A: You can buy a mourning bow (black ribbon) for $10.95 for the top of your pole and that will represent half-staff.

 A: The flag is saluted if:

 - It is passing in a parade